Carlow county football team: History

 Carlow have claimed very few honours at senior level.
 The team won a Leinster Senior Football Championship (SFC) in 1944.
 The final was played in Athy due to the war and Carlow defeated Dublin by a scoreline of 2–6 to 1–6.
 Carlow also lost Leinster SFC finals in 1941 and 1942 to the same opposition.
 Kerry fisherman-publican Paddy Bawn Brosnan kept Carlow from reaching an All-Ireland SFC final in 1944.
 His second-half goal put Carlow out of the All-Ireland semi-final by a scoreline of 3–3 to 0–10.

 Ten years later Carlow reached the National League final with a famous 1–10 to 1–7 win against Armagh, but were well beaten by Mayo in the final.

 Carlow won the 1994 All-Ireland B Senior Football Championship, and an O'Byrne Cup in 2002.
 The team defeated Wicklow by a scoreline of 2–10 to 0–8.

 Other significant performances include reaching the Leinster Minor Football Championship final in 2007, when the team lost to Laois.
 The Carlow Vocational Schools team won the VEC All Ireland Championship in 1973, while Carlow CBS won an All-Ireland B title at Croke Park in 2015.
 An under-21 team came within a point of defeating Dublin in 1984.

 In the 1980–81 National League Carlow once fielded a one-club selection so that Éire Óg could prepare for their first Leinster Club final.
 Tommy Dwyer, at 6'7, was one of the tallest midfielders in GAA history.

 Paul Bealin spent a year as manager.

 In late 2012, Anthony Rainbow was appointed manager of the senior county football team.

 Carlow played Laois in a first round qualifier in 2013 — the first Friday night game in the history of the All-Ireland Senior Football Championship.

 Turlough O'Brien managed Carlow between 2014 and 2020.
 In the 2018 National Football League, O'Brien led the team out of Division 4.
 This was their first promotion in more than three decades.
 In the 2018 Leinster Senior Football Championship, he led Carlow to a quarter-final victory against Kildare at O'Connor Park.
 He resigned in June 2020.

 Also in 2018, Paul Broderick was nominated for an All Star, the first Carlow player to receive a nomination since Colm Hayden in 1994, which was the year Carlow won the All-Ireland Senior B Football Championship.

 In August 2020, Niall Carew replaced O'Brien as manager.

+In March 2026, Carlow won the National Football League Division 4 final against Longford in a classic extra time thriller 1-24 to 2-18.